The Race, May 19,2018

 160 Kilometer and 85 Kilometer timed event with full results.
 Held on twisty, rolling gravel roads northwest of Trinidad, Colorado.

 Classes: Men and Women, 18-29, 30-39, 40-49, 50-59, 60+, Pro (160 K only).
 No equipment based classes.

-Awards and awards ceremony only for 160 Kilometer distance classes.
+Limeted awards and awards ceremony only for 160 Kilometer distance classes.
 A Colorado Gravel Grinder Championships event .
 Ride both events in series and get a 20% discount on both events.
 Enter code TC7EDXWVTl

 |Event||Prior to April 1||April 1-May1||May 2-May 17||Race Day|

 |Event||Start Time||Number of Feed Stations|

 |160 Kilometer||8:00 AM||3|